 6. Visit Niagara-on-the-Lake

 The charming town of Niagara-on-the-Lake was rebuilt after the War of 1812 and has been maintained as a lovely 19th century village with period architecture, beautifully landscaped streets, and horse and buggies transporting visitors around town.
-The town is home to upscale inns, boutique shopping, outdoor cafes, gourmet dining, Cows Ice Cream and repertory theatre and is also the perfect base for tours of the many world-class wineries in the region.
+The town is home to upscale inns, boutique shopping, outdoor cafes, gourmet dining, Cows Ice Cream and repertory theatre and is also the perfect base for tours of the many world-class wineries in the region making it one of the best places to visit in Ontario.

 7. Hike on the Bruce Trail